skyanth/RepData_PeerAssessment1/PA1_template.md

 ```

 To fill in the missing data, we add the mean number of steps per interval for
-every interval that is missing data (in other words, we fill in the 'steps'
+every interval that is missing data (found in the `activity.timeseries.mean`
-value corresponding to that interval found in the `activity.timeseries.mean`
 dataframe we used in the previous section):